solidfire/solidfire-cli/README.md

 Description:

-GetSnmpInfo is used to return the current simple network management protocol (SNMP) configuration information.Note: GetSnmpInfo will be available for Element OS 8 and prior releases.
+GetSnmpInfo is used to return the current simple network management protocol (SNMP) configuration information.
+Note: GetSnmpInfo will be available for Element OS 8 and prior releases.
 It will be deprecated after Element OS 8.
 There are two new SNMP API methods that you should migrate over to.
 They are GetSnmpState and GetSnmpACL.
 Please see details in this document for their descriptions and usage.

 Options: